 - Identifying means of meeting an increased demand for psychiatric treatment of veterans returning from the military conflicts in Afghanistan and Iraq

-Northwestern faculty lead by example in encouraging residents to become involved in advocacy work, with Program Director Dr. Joan Anzia having served as President of the Illinois Psychiatric Society, Child and Adolescent Consultation Liaison Attending Dr. Jim MacKenzie recently completing his tenure as President, and inpatient attending Dr. Guarava Agarwal currently serving as a voting council member.
+Northwestern faculty lead by example in encouraging residents to become involved in advocacy work, with Program Director Dr. Joan Anzia having served as President of the Illinois Psychiatric Society, Child and Adolescent Consultation Liaison Attending Dr. Jim MacKenzie recently completing his tenure as President, and inpatient attending Dr. Guarava Agarwal recently serving as a voting council member.